 His movies reflect how things really were, and he created characters whose actions could have been those of your next-door neighbor.
-In fact, the lifestyle and values that shaped a nation could be found in his films.
+In fact, the lifestyle and values that shaped the nation in those years are easily discernible in many of his films.

 Mario Monicelli: L'Armata Brancaleone

-He chose comedy as his favorite genre, and humor was especially important at the start of his career, when right after World War II, the country needed to be up-lifted by laughter and positivity.
-Monicelli had a way of telling stories in a lighthearted way, without being banal or obvious, which was very successful.
-However, his great achievements were made possible by working with some of the best Italian comedians, such as Toto, Alberto Sordi, Vittorio Gassman, and Ugo Tognazzi, just to mention a few.
+He chose comedy as his favorite genre, and humor was especially important at the beginning of his career, after the end of the Second World War, a time when the country needed to be uplifted by laughter and positivity.
+Monicelli had a way of telling stories lightheartedly, without being banal or obvious, which was very successful.
+However, his great achievements were made possible by working with some of the best Italian comedians, such as Totò, Alberto Sordi, Vittorio Gassman, and Ugo Tognazzi, just to mention a few.

-Toward the end of the 1960s Italy started producing more color films and dropped the black and white, defining not only a technological change but also a shift of generations as well, just as happened in America.
+Toward the end of the 1960s, Italy started producing more color films and dropped the black and white, defining not only a technological change, but also a shift of generations, just as it happened in America.
 Monicelli understood that change, while others could not keep up, and he went on to direct another film destined to become a cinematic monument, L'Armata Brancaleone (For Love and Gold).
-This was followed by Brancaleone alle Crociate (Brancaleone at the Crusades) in which Monicelli was able to make fun of Italian society and its way of life, especially its organization, by telling a story that went back in history.
-This was one of the first attempts of that kind in world cinema, and a very successful one.
+This was followed by Brancaleone alle Crociate (Brancaleone at the Crusades), in which Monicelli was able to make fun of Italian society and its way of life, especially its organization, by telling a story that went back in history.
+This was one of the first attempts of that kind in world cinema, and a very successful one at it.

 Monicelli was also one of the pioneers in the concept of franchising films.
-After the Brancaleone series he started one of the most hilarious trilogies of film: Amici Miei (My friends).
-Three movies that cover 15 years and describe the long lasting friendship of four friends in Florence.
+After the Brancaleone series he started one of the most hilarious trilogies of Italian cinema: Amici Miei (My friends).
+The three movies cover 15 years and describe the long lasting friendship of four friends in Florence.
 Monicelli didn't direct the third installment, but his touch is all over the films.
-In 1981, alongside a very inspired Alberto Sordi, Monicelli directed Il Marchese del Grillo, a film about Rome during the Papal Kingdom.
-This was a huge costume production, an historic piece in which comedy and history merged beautifully.
+In 1981, alongside a very inspired Alberto Sordi, Monicelli directed Il Marchese del Grillo, a film about Rome during the years of Papal supremacy on the city.
+This was a huge costume production, a piece in which comedy and history merged beautifully.